Raynes/tallyho/README.markdown

 I use cake as my build tool, but Leiningen should work.
 For best results, use cake.

-To build the source, run `cake deps && cake uberjar`.
-This will build a jar called `tallyho.jar`.
-You can then run the application with a `java -jar tallyho.jar`.
+You can build tallyho by running `cake bin`.
+That'll set up an executable you can run with `./tallyho`.

 Once I get it in a more completed state, I'll post some downloads for the less technically inclined.